mpanighetti/dnd5e-monsters/README.md

 _Ghosts of Saltmarsh_ © 2019 Wizards of the Coast LLC.

+_Baldur's Gate: Descent into Avernus_ © 2019 Wizards of the Coast LLC.

 _Spelljammer: Adventures in Space_ © 2022 Wizards of the Coast LLC.